yangwenz/serving-agent/README.md

 This can happen when task creation succeeds but the other steps are not executed due to node failure or other unknown errors.
 This happens rarely, but it's still an issue needed to be resolved.
 To handle this issue, we do the following checks:
-1. The service will check if there exists archived tasks in the queue periodically (every 10mins).
+1. The service will check if there exists archived tasks in the queue periodically (e.g., every 30mins).
    If some tasks are archived, their status will be set to `failed`.
 2. Before starting the service, we will check if there are `pending` or `running` tasks recorded in the database by calling `InitCheck` in the `worker` package.
 This function will handle remaining `pending` or `running` tasks.